Live in Yamagata

 From finding housing, to calculating living costs, this is the one-stop-shop to get all of your questions answered.

 This is Yamagata

-Yamagata in the Tohoku (north-east) region of Japan, situated on the sea of Japan side.
+Yamagata is in the Tohoku (north-east) region of Japan, situated by the Japan Sea.
 It is about 300 km north of Tokyo, and is full of nature that changes its appearance with each season, starting with the beautiful mountains of Zao and the Mogami River.

-The famous Edo era haiku poet, Matsuo Basho spent 43 days, a third of his 156-day journey as written in “Oku no Hosomichi” in Yamagata, and as this journey towards the Three Mountains of Dewa is also known as “the journey of the spirit,” Yamagata has been revered as a place of spiritual culture since ancient times.
+The famous Edo era haiku poet, Matsuo Basho spent 43 days, a third of his 156-day journey as written in “Oku no Hosomichi” in Yamagata.
+This journey towards the Three Mountains of Dewa is also known as “the journey of the spirit”.
+Yamagata has been revered as a place of spiritual culture since ancient times.

 Yamagata is the 9th largest prefecture in terms of area in Japan at 930,000 hectares, and from its topography and the remains of the Edo era domain system come differences in diaclect, food, and culture throughout its four regions: Okitama, Murayama, Mogami, and Shonai.

 Residing in Yamagata